evanwill/clean-your-data/3-start.md

 # Setup Refine

-- Install [Java](http://java.com/en/) if you do not have it (be sure to uncheck the "recommended" option to add Yahoo to your browsers!)
+1. Install [Java](http://java.com/en/) if you do not have it (be sure to uncheck the "recommended" option to add Yahoo to your browsers!)
-- [Download the OpenRefine package](http://openrefine.org/download.html) for your OS (version 2.6-rc2 is known to work well, although a new version 2.7-rc1 was recently released)
+2. Download the most recent [OpenRefine package](http://openrefine.org/download.html) for your OS.
-- Extract the package to a permanent location, for example in your User directory or Documents.
-On Windows, unzip by right clicking and selecting Extract All.
-On Mac, drag `dmg` to the application folder (Mac has known [issues](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions#mac-osx), try these [solutions](https://gist.github.com/evanwill/138ff4a31a4bfd61c5626e43bee22772)).
-On Linux, unpack to desired location with `tar xzf google-refine.tar.gz`.
+3. Extract the package to a permanent location, for example in your User directory or Documents.

-(get the latest advice from the [official wiki](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions))
+    - Windows: unzip by right clicking and selecting Extract All.
+    - Mac: drag `dmg` to the application folder (Mac has known [issues](https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions#mac-osx), try these [solutions](https://gist.github.com/evanwill/138ff4a31a4bfd61c5626e43bee22772)).
+    - Linux: unpack to desired location with `tar xzf openrefine-linux-2.7-rc.2.tar.gz`.

+Full documentation is available on the [official wiki](https://github.com/OpenRefine/OpenRefine/wiki/).

 # Start Refine